backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 ### Deriving the velocity of the center of mass

+Given the kinetic energy expression derived above we'd like to be able to obtain the velocities of center of masses of all the joints of the manipulator.

 Representing the end-effector position with respect to the base frame we have the following expression

 $$r_{be} = \texttt{f}(q)$$